Pomax/BezierInfo-2/docs/chapters/abc/content.en-GB.md

 How does that work?
 Succinctly: we run de Casteljau's algorithm in reverse!

-In order to run de Casteljau's algorithm in reverse, we need a few basic things: a start and end point, a point on the curve that want to be moving around, which has an associated *t* value, and a point we've not explicitly talked about before, and as far as I know has no explicit name, but lives one iteration higher in the de Casteljau process then our on-curve point does.
+In order to run de Casteljau's algorithm in reverse, we need a few basic things: a start and end point, a point on the curve that we want to be moving around, which has an associated *t* value, and a point we've not explicitly talked about before, and as far as I know has no explicit name, but lives one iteration higher in the de Casteljau process then our on-curve point does.
 I like to call it "A" for reasons that will become obvious.

-So let's use graphics instead of text to see where this "A" is, because text only gets us so far: move the sliders for the following graphics to see what, given specific `t` value, our `A` coordinate is.
-As well as some other coordinates, which taken together let us derive a value that the graphics call "ratio": if you move the curve's points around, A, B, and C will move, what happens to that value?
+So let's use graphics instead of text to see where this "A" is, because text only gets us so far: move the sliders for the following graphics to see what, given a specific `t` value, our `A` coordinate is.
+As well as some other coordinates, which taken together let us derive a value that the graphics call "ratio": if you move the curve's points around, A, B, and C will move.
+What happens to that value?

 <div class="figure">